namanrishi1234/FPGA-Reaction-Time-Tester/README.md

+#FPGA-Reaction-Time-Tester

-Reaction time tester designed for a DE10-Soc board
+A reaction time tester designed for a DE10-Soc FPGA board.